top of page

 Why this matters:

 Applying AI inside established organizations is rarely just a technical problem.
-Trust, workflow integration, and incremental adoption matter as much as model quality.
+Trust and workflow integration matter as much as model quality.

-This engagement succeeded because the solution respected how researchers actually worked, introduced AI as an accelerator rather than a replacement, and demonstrated value quickly enough to earn organizational buy-in.
+This engagement succeeded because the solution respected how researchers actually worked and demonstrated value quickly enough to earn organizational buy-in.

-In many cases, the hardest part of applied AI isn’t building models — it’s making them usable and trusted by the people doing the work.
+The hardest part of applied AI isn't building models.
+It's making them usable and trusted by the people doing the work.

 _________________________________________________

-AI adoption succeeds when it improves how people work, not when it replaces it.
-If you’re exploring how AI could accelerate knowledge work without disrupting how teams already operate, I’m always open to comparing notes.
+AI adoption succeeds when it improves how people work, not when it replaces them.
+If you're exploring how AI could accelerate knowledge work without disrupting how teams already operate, I'm open to sharing notes.